Some time ago, I offered up the idea of the money-free weekend:

 Many towns have community sports fields where both youth and adult sports leagues and activities are regularly going on throughout the weekend.
 Stop by, watch a game or two, and if something intrigues you, look into joining either as a participant or as a volunteer.

-Podcasts are wonderful things – top-notch audio programs available for you to listen to for free.
-Give some a sample – you can do it easily by using iTunes.
-Visit the Podcast section of the store and check a few out.
-My favorites include The Splendid Table (on food topics), Marketplace (on economics and business), Speaking of Faith (on religion), Fresh Air (interviews of general interest), This American Life (quirky general interest stuff), and This Week in Tech (technology news), among many others.
+My favorite podcasts include The Splendid Table (on food topics), Marketplace (on economics and business), RadioLab (scientific and philosophical ideas), Fresh Air (interviews of general interest), This American Life (quirky general interest stuff), and This Week in Tech (technology news), among many others.

-We have a pile of board games, mostly received as gifts, that we often pull out and play, plus our closest friend has a few choice ones.
+We have a pile of board games, mostly received as gifts, that we often pull out and play; our closest friend has a few choice ones as well.
 Classic games like Monopoly and Pictionary can be great fun, but our favorites are Settlers of Catan, Cartagena, Puerto Rico, and especially Ticket to Ride.
+(Here are some more board games that are great for groups.)
 Just dig through the recesses of your closet, find an old board game you haven’t played in ages, and bust it open!

 You probably have everything you need to make a loaf of bread in your kitchen right now (except for maybe the yeast).
-Anyone can do it, and the bread turns out deliciously.
-Here’s a detailed visual guide for making a simple loaf with minimal ingredients and complexity.
+Anyone can do it, and the fresh-baked bread comes out delicious.
+Here’s a detailed visual guide for making a simple loaf with minimal ingredients or complexity.

 All you really need is three balls and a video showing you how to do it.
 Not only is it a fun activity to learn, it’s something that’s fun to bust out as a party trick on occasion (trust me, you can always get people to smile if you juggle three fruits in the kitchen while preparing something).